• 866-376-2463

 General Information

-How much money can I save by driving an electric vehicle?
+How much money can an electric vehicle save?

-Argonne National Laboratory’s Local Fuel Savings Calculator can help you calculate general savings of going electric based on where you live.
-You can also use the U.S. Department of Energy’s vehicle cost calculator tool to compare the operating costs of specific EV models versus gas vehicles.
+You can use the U.S. Department of Energy’s vehicle cost calculator tool to compare the operating costs of specific EV models versus gas vehicles.

 How long does it take to charge an electric vehicle?

-In most cases, EV drivers charge their vehicle at home every night just like a smartphone.
-This means that drivers rarely need to wait for their vehicle to charge.
-That said, when driving long distances, most EV drivers will fuel up at public DC (Direct Current) fast charging stations.
-Charging speeds at these stations vary, but generally EV drivers will charge for 15-45 minutes before getting back on the road.
+Charging time varies widely by vehicle and by charger.
+Most EV drivers install a charger at home so they can charge while they sleep and wake up every day to a charged battery.
+When driving long distances, most EV drivers fuel up at public DC (Direct Current) fast charging stations.
+Charging speeds at these stations vary, but generally EV drivers will charge for 5-45 minutes before getting back on the road.
 Learn more on the About Electric Vehicle Charging page.

 Does cold weather affect the performance of electric vehicles?

-Recent analysis by Recurrent Auto found that popular EV models average 80% of their electric range in freezing temperatures.
-EV shoppers should keep in mind that models equipped with heat pumps retain significantly more range than models with other heating systems.
+Like gasoline vehicles, electric vehicles typically lose around 20% of their range in freezing temperatures.
+Models equipped with heat pumps retain significantly more range than models with other heating systems (Recurrent Auto).

-Cold weather can also impact EV charging speeds, particularly at DC fast chargers.
+Cold weather also impacts EV charging speeds, particularly at DC fast chargers.
 However, most EVs have automatic battery preconditioning that mitigates most of this impact when traveling long distances.

 How long does an electric vehicle battery last?